-The Evnin Rising Stars program is an incubator for leaders in classical music performance.
-Along with Pamela Frank, distinguished artist/mentors cellist Timothy Eddy and pianist Gilbert Kalish work alongside a new generation of outstanding young instrumentalists on the great masterworks of the chamber music repertoire.
-The culmination of this week of intense collaboration and musical discovery is an opportunity for the public to witness musicians on their way to becoming legends themselves.
+The Evnin Rising Stars program is an incubator for the next generation of leaders in classical music performance.
+In her 11th year as Artistic Director of the program, Pamela Frank will be joined by distinguished artist/mentors David Shifrin and Peter Wiley to work alongside young instrumentalists on the great chamber music masterworks.
+The culmination of this week of intense collaboration and musical discovery is an opportunity for the public to witness young musicians on their way to becoming legends themselves.

 Pamela Frank, violin

 David Shifrin, clarinet

 Peter Wiley, cello